21 Building Your Timeline

 Once you’ve assigned the first requirement, we move on to the second one on our list.

-If the second requirement does not depend on the first, then it can be assigned to any of the other developers beginning on day 1 (or after the completion of any other requirement).
+If the second requirement does not depend on the first, then it can be assigned to any other developers beginning on day 1 (or after the completion of any other requirement).

-This process is repeated for each of the requirements; filling in the requirements where feasible (a little like Tetris).
+This process is repeated for each requirement; filling in the requirements where feasible (a little like Tetris).
 This is illustrated over the next four pages, where iterations are filled out so that each developer is assigned work to fill up their timeline.
-Note, there will be cases where a particular job will not allow every developer to be fully loaded.
+Note, that there will be cases where a particular job will not allow every developer to be fully loaded.

-Following our general list of rules, we can opt to assign Requirement 1 to Developer 1 during day 1.
-We could have opted to assign Requirement 1 to Developers 2, 3, or 4.
-Further, we could have opted to start production on day 2, but that doesn’t seem like the best use of our developers’ time.
+Following our general list of rules, we can assign Requirement 1 to Developer 1 during day 1.
+We could have assigned Requirement 1 to Developers 2, 3, or 4.
+Further, we could have started production on day 2, but that doesn’t seem like the best use of our developers’ time.

 Repeating this process – assigning requirements to a developer based on the time they have available to work while respecting the dependencies could result in different timelines.
 Check out the following timelines that respect the dependencies, but which assign different requirements.
 Requirements that don’t make it into this iteration might then be assigned to the next iteration.